-Experience why National Geographic Traveler named Rockland one of Maine’s top adventure towns when you enjoy year round adventures like hiking the mountain trails, kayaking with seals, sailing in the bay, birding, snowboarding or skiing with breathtaking views of the Atlantic Ocean, island hopping or taking a wine tour of our small local wineries.
+Come and experience why National Geographic Traveler named Rockland one of Maine’s top adventure towns.
+Enjoy year round adventures like hiking the mountain trails; kayaking or paddle boarding with seals; sailing in the bay; birding; snowboarding or skiing with breathtaking views of the Atlantic Ocean; island hopping or taking a tour of our small local wineries and craft breweries.

 Make memories for a lifetime with fantastic Rockland & Camden, Maine adventures during your stay in our Rockland, ME lodging!

 Photo used with permission ©Port Clyde Kayaks

 Prime golf season along the coast of Maine is typically June through mid-October.
 The season may be longer- earlier in spring, later in fall, depending on the year’s weather.

 Hiking is an outdoor activity that can be enjoyed year round in the area provided you have the right gear.
 During the winter and early spring seasons, trails will be wet and muddy, and could have snow pack.
 Most of these areas are open for hiking year round.

 Kayaking & Paddle Boarding

 Kayaking and stand up paddle boarding activities are available mid-June generally through mid-September.
 The season might be stretched to start earlier or go later depending on Mother Nature.
 Port Clyde Kayaks will probably start the earliest and go the latest as they do offer wet suits with their tours.

 Biking & Bike Rentals

 With the popularity of “fat tire” bikes for the snow pack, biking can now be considered a 4-season sport in mid-Coast Maine.
 One of the top rated century rides is in the area and featured annually in July with the “Lobster Ride ‘n Roll” bike event in Rockland.

 Anytime of year, a rainy or dreary day can be made better with a few strings of bowling.
 Oakland Park features candlepin bowling and is a real “1950s” location.